eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 		pub_ = create_publisher<std_msgs::msg::String>("chatter", 10);

-, and the mechanism to respond by means of a user callback to a change in a node's parameter is explained in `Monitoring for parameter changes (C++) <https://docs.vulcanexus.org/en/latest/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-CPP.html>`_.
+, and the mechanism to respond by means of a user callback to a change in a node's parameter is explained in :ref:`Monitoring for parameter changes (C++) <MonitorParams>`.

 .. code-block:: c++